Newton-School/web-applications-programming/Lectures-react/Lecture-16/lecture-outline.md

   1. What is state?
      - Local component memory
      - Triggers re-renders when updated
+     - Real-world analogy: Think of state like a scoreboard at a sports game:
+       - It keeps track of current information (score)
+       - When the score changes, the display updates
+       - Everyone looking at the scoreboard sees the same information
   2. useState Hook syntax and usage
      - Initialization
      - Destructuring state and setter
      - State updates
+     - Real-world analogy: Like a thermostat system:
+       - Current temperature (state)
+       - Temperature setting (setState)
+       - When you adjust the setting, the system responds

 - Live Demo: